 Voxel-Man is a pioneer in medical visualization and simulation technology.
 The Voxel-Man project dates back to around 1984, when a research group headed by Professor Karl Heinz Höhne at the University Medical Center Hamburg-Eppendorf made their first experiments on 3D visualization of tomographic images from CT and MRI.
-At RSNA 1987, the first ever 3D reconstruction of the complete brain of a living human being could be presented.
+At RSNA 1987, the first ever 3D reconstruction of the brain of a living human being could be presented.

 In the 1990s, a new kind of interactively explorable virtual body model was developed, which integrates spatial and descriptive knowledge of human anatomy, function, and radiological appearance.
-This framework proved a perfect match for the highly realistic, full color renderings, created from the Visible Human data of the U.S. National Library of Medicine.
+This framework proved a perfect match for the highly realistic, full color renderings created from the Visible Human data of the U.S. National Library of Medicine.
 Among others, this work led to the anatomical atlases Voxel-Man 3D-Navigator: Brain and Skull, Voxel-Man 3D-Navigator: Inner Organs, Voxel-Man 3D-Navigator: Upper Limb (all published by Springer) and EUS meets Voxel-Man, a training system for endoscopic ultrasound (published by Hitachi Medical Systems).
-Applications outside the medical domain include the Virtual Mummy and the Visible Dog.
+Applications outside the medical domain include the Virtual Mummy and the Visible Animal Project.

 Around 2000, experiments with the newly available force feedback devices showed their potential for medical applications.
 In close cooperation with clinical partners, a first prototype of a surgery simulator for temporal bone dissection was developed, which combines unsurpassed visual realism and haptic feedback.
 In 2005, the Voxel-Man Group was established and the Voxel-Man TempoSurg simulator was introduced to the market.